SiteScore™ & PowerMap™

 Whether a large-scale (100 MW+) co-location or PPA agreement has been executed within the same nuclear plant cluster or corridor.
 Precedent transactions reduce counterparty risk perception and accelerate deal structuring timelines.
 This criterion does not add points but can elevate a borderline site from one tier to the next in the final ranking.

+Site readiness — permitting velocity, land characteristics, and interconnection queue position.
 Evaluates how quickly and at what cost a parcel can be converted into an operating AI infrastructure campus.
-This domain penalizes environmental risk, permitting complexity, and water scarcity — the three most common development-stage failure modes in nuclear-adjacent AI power projects.
+This domain penalizes environmental risk and permitting complexity.
+Water access — originally evaluated here — is now scored independently in Domain 5 under the v2 framework.

 Current zoning classification and entitlement progress for industrial/utility-scale development.
 Sites with existing industrial or heavy commercial zoning score maximum.
 Sites in agricultural or residential zoning requiring full rezoning with environmental review score 0–2.
 Partial entitlements, conditional approvals, and industrial park adjacency score in the 3–5 range.